tkruer/microdb/README.md

 # microdb - yet another tiny SQLlite-like database

-a tiny SQLite-like database built in Rust. this project is meant for learning and understanding database internals. best way to learn anything is by doing.
+a tiny SQLite-like database built in Rust. this project is meant for learning and understanding database internals. __best way to learn anything is by doing__.

 ## Prerequisites

-- Rust 1.XX or newer (you can install Rust via [rustup](https://rustup.rs/))
+- Rust 1.8X or newer (you can install Rust via [rustup](https://rustup.rs/))
-- Cargo (rust's build system and package manager)
+- Cargo (theres zero dependencies)

 ## Getting Started